 This troubleshoot will go through all the steps required to make sure the Xinput drivers are installed and your Wooting keyboards is in player slot 1.

->

-> Notice: To ensure a smooth process, please make sure to use a USB2.0 port if available, avoid using a USB hub and connect it straight into your PC's backside (motherboard).
+Notice: To ensure a smooth process, please make sure to use a USB2.0 port if available, avoid using a USB hub and connect it straight into your PC's backside (motherboard).
 If you have a Ryzen chipset, and the troubleshoot does not work for you, there are a few known issues.
-See following Discord message.

->
+See this guide.

-> - Open the Wootility, go to an analog profile Gamepad Mapping.
+- Open the Wootility, go to an analog profile Gamepad Mapping.

 - Make sure you have Gamepad buttons or joystick movement mapped.